Catherine of Valois 1401-1437 Biography

 Death

-By 1436 Catherine was in poor health and was also pregnant again.
-She retired to Bermondsey Abbey to await the birth of her child.
+In 1436 Catherine was pregnant again.
+In the late Autumn she retired to Bermondsey Abbey to await the birth of her child.
 The baby, a girl, possibly named Margaret, was born on 3rd January 1437.
-Catherine died on the same day.
+Catherine died later the same day, possibly from complication with the birth.
+She was buried in Westminster Abbey.

 Harvard Reference for this page: